TheYkk/mcl/README.md

 * Ships in a ~50MB ISO
 * Boots in ~1s

-On boot it has a memory idle footprint of about ~64MB.
+## Requirements

+* 192MB of Memory to boot
+* Uses ~64MB at idle
+* VirtualBox, QEMU, Proxmox, OpenStack, Cloud Provider or:

+Hardware:

+*Support coming soon...*

-Things left to do or improve:
+## Things left to do or improve:

 * Do more testing
 * Polish things up a bit